chain4travel/caminojs/README.md

 ## Example 2 &mdash; Creating An Asset

 This example creates an asset in the X-Chain and publishes it to the Avalanche Platform.
-The first step in this process is to create an instance of AvalancheJS connected to our Avalanche Platform endpoint of choice.
+The first step in this process is to create an instance of CaminoJS connected to our Avalanche Platform endpoint of choice.

 ```js
 import { Avalanche, BinTools, Buffer, BN } from "avalanche"